coleifer/peewee/docs/peewee/database.rst

             Cascading drop tables are not supported at this time, so if a constraint exists that prevents a table being dropped, you will need to handle that in application logic.

+    .. py:method:: create_sequence(sequence_name)

+        :param sequence_name: name of sequence to create

+        .. note:: only works with database engines that support sequences

+    .. py:method:: drop_sequence(sequence_name)

+        :param sequence_name: name of sequence to drop

+        .. note:: only works with database engines that support sequences

     .. py:method:: get_indexes_for_table(table)